luyuanfan/misc/radio-setup-overview.md

 so when trying to run `gnb` the reason it connects that way is that the config files in srsran project says to. according [this running open5gs page](https://open5gs.org/open5gs/docs/guide/01-quickstart/), must "- Make sure the PLMN and TAC of the eNB/gNB matches the settings in your MME/AMF". so this is defined in `srsRAN_Project/configs/b200smth`

-NOW: so now i've changed the srsran gnb config and can try to run again.

 something is not persistent after rebooting might have to do that (some image with uhd or smth) again?? well when i did probe it's fine it's there.

+we can look at the logs located in `var/log/open5gs/` specifically `nrf` `upf` `amf`.

-when adding APNs on phone, turns out i can't use mcc/mnc with 001/01, but must use 999/70.
+when adding APNs on phone, turns out i can't use mcc/mnc with 001/01 nor 999/99, so I use the default 999/70 in all config files.
-- so i changed the the config in srsran/configs/b200
-- also the `amf` and `nrf` and `upf`

-if NGAP and N2 and NG are the same thing, then my connection should be successful.

-seems like when an UE actually connects, you should see ([ref](https://github.com/srsran/srsRAN_Project/issues/706)) that `number of gNB-UE is now one
+seems like when an UE actually connects, you should see ([ref](https://github.com/srsran/srsRAN_Project/issues/706)) that `number of gNB-UE is now one`

-so i think we can look at the logs located in `var/log/open5gs/` specifically `nrf` `upf` `amf`.

-maybe some of the daemons are funky. not sure how to alter them. at least i added scripts to start and stop all modules in `/etc/open5gs` .

-`upf` gtpu address looks weird, why we use that?
+added bash scripts to restart all open5gs daemons.

 few directions:
 - look at ngap handler, not sure where to find it.
 - more config in usrp related to upf?
-- upf config in open5gs says gtpu should be `10.11.0.7` but???
+- [x] upf config in open5gs says gtpu should be `10.11.0.7` but??? if gnb and core are running on the same machine, keeping it 127.* should be fine.
-- [ ] 99999 or 00101 does not allow adding APN on phones. so i'm using the default 99970, and if i want to use that, i'll need to turn on data roaming or something?
+- [x] 99999 or 00101 does not allow adding APN on phones. so i'm using the default 99970, and if i want to use that, i'll need to turn on data roaming or something?
-- [ ] look at open5gs photo
+- [x] look at open5gs photo

----
+- [ ] believe the problem is that the station is broadcasting with some freqs or stuff that my phone cannot take or something.

 ## Flow
 user equipment (phone + sim) → \[sends radio signal to] → base station/cell tower (gNB made by usrp + ghd as hardware driver + srsran) → goes into open5gs core → sets up WAN connectivity so user plane reaches the actual internet

----
 ## Open5GS
 Overview - is a software that builds the authenticating and routing for a cellular network (the signal processing stuff are handled by srsRAN, described below); supports both 4G/LTE and 5G networks.